-The Saskatchewan Wildlife Federation initiated the Habitat Trust Fund Program in 1978 and the Alberta Fish & Game began a similar program in 1983 called the Wildlife Trust Fund.
+The Saskatchewan Wildlife Federation initiated the Habitat Trust Fund Program in 1978 and has secured over 77,000 acres of habitat land, and the Alberta Fish & Game began a similar program in 1983 called the Wildlife Trust Fund, and has over 45,000 acres now also.
 These funds were established because of the concern over the rapidly disappearing habitat in the provinces.
 If we were able to have wildlife in the future for our children to enjoy we must set aside critical wildlife habitat now.
 Money is raised for acquiring this habitat by individual tax deductible donations, club donations and many fundraising events and activities across the provinces.

 Taxes are paid on all the lands held title to and thousands of dollars are spent each year combating weed and insect infestations on our properties.
 The Lloydminster Fish & Game has donated in excess of $100,000 to these two funds.
 Saskatchewan has secured in excess of 50,000 acres of habitat and Alberta is approaching 40,000 acres.